-Refer to IV.
-3 in the main text.
-In addition, the restrictions of distribution and/or consumption can be cancelled if it can be judged, following the provision of instructions for the restriction of distribution, that the log-grown mushrooms exceeding the maximum limits for radioactive cesium are not produced, based on the implementation of the production process management for mitigating the effects of radionuclides according to the directions of the local governments, etc. Moreover, as a general rule, before the cancellation is applied in certain areas, inspections are implemented on all producers in multiple places per farm, prior to the next shipping periods.
+In addition to IV 3 in the main text, the restrictions of distribution/consumption can be cancelled if it can be judged that the log-grown mushrooms exceeding the maximum limits for radioactive cesium are not produced, based on the implementation of the cultivation management for mitigating the effects of the radionuclides under the tutelage of the local governments etc.

+And, as a general rule, when the cancellation is applied in certain areas, inspections are conducted in multiple places per farm where the cultivation management is conducted.
 The inspection places are set up by considering the year and places where the bed log was logged, the size of production, and others.